 “Me?
 Sell supplies?
 You’ve got to be kidding,” I scoffed.
 “They hired me to fix machines and that’s what I do.
 When our sales people start rolling up their sleeves to get their hands dirty, come talk to me again about selling supplies.”
 This was my reply many years ago when I was asked to become a salesman to my customers.
 I wasn’t alone.
 The majority of service techs I work with are as resistant to sales as cats are to water.
-How does this relate to Bruno Desmet’s blog, ‘From Field Service Technician to Service Ambassador’?
-It doesn’t – at least not without some insight on how you might motivate and empower service reps to step out of their comfort zones.
 Here are a few suggestions from a sworn, never-sell-a-thing-again technician.

 1. Provide Training